risawitama/verbose-potato/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Chances are if you' ve seen one shopping center, you've seen a mall.